 Furthermore, because Triferic continously maintains the patient’s iron balance, as opposed to IV iron which is dosed infrequently to replenish iron after hemoglobin has dropped below a certain threshold, ESA dose is expected to be significantly reduced, which should result in considerable savings to the dialysis provider.
 In 2017 according to industry research, over $2 billion was spent on ESA in the U.S. dialysis industry alone and $6.2 billion world-wide.

-The U.S. Food & Drug Administration approved Triferic on January 24, 2015 and was launched commercially in the U.S on September 9, 2015.
+The U.S. Food & Drug Administration approved Triferic on January 24, 2015.